lifesawesome/GitHubCopilot_Customized/README.md

    - Use GitHub Copilot Internal Prompting to create a custom prompt file for the OctoCAT Supply project to update all existing documentation for the project.
       - Hint: Use the "Prompt Files" prompt to create a custom prompt file for the OctoCAT Supply project.
    - Execute the custom prompt file to update all existing documentation for the project.
       - Hint: Use the slash command to execute the prompt all existing documentation for the project.
-Specifify the README.md file and the docs/architecture.md file if you only want that updated.
+Specify the README.md file and the docs/architecture.md file if you only want that updated.

 4. **Test Generation and Coverage Improvement**
    - Analyze existing test coverage